Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Results

 \subsection{Deviation from universality related to macroeconomic factors}

 Given the variation in the nature of fluctuation distribution of different currencies from a single universal form, we ask whether the deviations are systematic in nature.
-Note that, the currencies belong to countries having very diverse economies, trade in distinct products and services with other countries and may have contrasting economic performances.
+Note that, the currencies belong to countries having very diverse economies, that trade in a variety of products \& services with other countries and which may have contrasting economic performances.
 An intuitive approach would be to relate the differences in the return distributions with metrics which capture important aspects of the economies as a whole.
-Fig.~\ref{fig3} shows that there is indeed a significant correlation between the kurtosis of the return distributions for the currencies and the two macroeconomic indicators of the underlying economies, viz., the GDP per capita, $g$, and the Theil index, $T$ (the meanings of the two metrics are explained in the data description).
+Fig.~\ref{fig3} shows that there is indeed a significant correlation between the kurtosis of the return distributions for the currencies and two macroeconomic indicators of the underlying economies, viz., the mean GDP per capita, $\langle g \rangle$, and the mean Theil index, $\langle T \rangle$, that describe the overall prosperity and the diversity of export products, respectively (see data description for details).